 5: Choose a house and buy it

 After you select a house, you will have a personal Transaction Coordinator from Roofstock review with you the next steps.
 They will be available to answer any questions you have and can walk you through all steps of the process if you ever get confused.

-This Roofstock review goes through all the steps as well, but if you’re still confused about something you can ask your transaction coordinator.
+This Roofstock review goes through all the steps as well, but if you’re still confused about something you can ask your transaction coordinator for more clarity.

-Like I’ve been saying: Roofstock does everything in their power to make this a simple as possible.
+Like I’ve been saying: Roofstock does everything in their power to make this as simple as possible.
 As you’ll see, buying through Roofstock truly is Real Estate Investing for Dummies.

 6: Sign the initial Purchasing Contract

 Within a couple of days, Roofstock will send you a Purchasing Contract to sign electronically.
 You can have a lawyer go over it with you if you’d like.

 Once you’re satisfied, sign the document and pay an Earnest Money Deposit of $1500 (this is NOT a fee.
 Instead, it goes towards your down payment, and is refunded if you back out of the deal if the inspection or appraisal don’t go well – basically, you’re paying it now instead of when you actually close).

 7: Connect with providers for all necessary services

 Once you choose a house, you’ll need to choose a Mortgage lender, an Insurance company, and Property Manager.